OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Housed inside a stunning, former office block from the early 20th century, located in the heart of the Hague’s equally splendid Zeeheldenkwartier neighbourhood, this boutique hotel contains six luxurious suites that are ideal for city breaks or romantic getaways.
 All six suites are individually designed and feature site-specific furnishings adapted around each space’s high ceilings and spacious layouts.
 While there’s plenty to see and do nearby, guests at La Paulowna can also spend their downtime relaxing at the hotel’s on-site restaurant, Hortus, which is renowned for its expansive terrace and impressive organic, vegetarian menu.

 This award-winning boutique hotel stands just outside the Hague’s city centre, in an area known as Archipelbuurt that’s surrounded by beautiful parklands.
-All of Moziac Stadsvilla’s 25 rooms are equipped with luxurious beds, plus additional mod cons like flat screen TVs and iPhone docks.
-There are six different kinds of suites to choose from inside the hotel, which include standard, single lodgings with streetside views and more glamorous suites tailored around honeymoons.
+All of Stadsvilla Hotel Mozaic’s 25 rooms are equipped with luxurious beds, plus additional mod cons like flat screen TVs and iPhone docks.
+There are six different kinds of suites to choose from inside the hotel, which include standard, single lodgings with street-side views and more glamorous suites tailored around honeymoons.

-It is difficult to imagine somewhere better suited for travellers that want to discover the Hague’s historic centre than Boutique Hotel Corona, considering that it is located right next to Het Binnenhof Palace (aka the Dutch houses of parliament) in the city’s innermost and oldest quarter.
-Although it isn’t quite as old other nearby buildings, the hotel blends in perfectly with its stately surroundings and contains 36 stunning rooms, complete with luxurious furnishings, deluxe beds and ensuite facilities.
-Prospective guests at Boutique Hotel Corona can also add some additional services to their bookings to make their stay even more memorable, such as breakfast buffets at a nearby restaurant or romantic arrangements that involve champagne, rose petals and jacuzzis.
+It is difficult to imagine somewhere better suited for travellers who want to discover the Hague’s historic centre than Boutique Hotel Corona, considering that it is located right next to Het Binnenhof Palace (the Dutch houses of parliament) in the city’s innermost and oldest quarter.
+Although it isn’t quite as old as other nearby buildings, the hotel blends in perfectly with its stately surroundings and contains 36 stunning rooms, complete with luxurious furnishings, deluxe beds and ensuite facilities.
+Prospective guests at Boutique Hotel Corona can also add some additional services to their bookings to make their stay even more memorable, such as breakfast buffets at a nearby restaurant, or romantic arrangements that involve champagne, rose petals and hot tubs.

 This stunning four-star hotel stands a few metres away from the Hague’s famed Noordeinde Palace, which currently serves as King Willem-Alexander’s workplace.
-As there are many other important, heritage sites located nearby, including the hotel itself that dates back to the 17th century, guests at Paleis Hotel have immediate access to the Hague’s long, vibrant history.
+As there are many other important heritage sites here – including the hotel itself, which dates back to the 17th century – guests at Paleis Hotel have immediate access to the Hague’s long, vibrant history.
 The rooms available inside Paleis Hotel are divided into three categories, namely deluxe, superior and executive, with each offering varying degrees of luxury.